zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

    for every tag used in it.

 The tag decorator can either spread different font-sizes over the anchors or a defined list of classnames.
-When setting options for one of those possibilities, the corespondening one will automatically be enabled.
+When setting options for one of those possibilities, the corresponding one will automatically be enabled.
 The following configuration options are available:

 - ``fontSizeUnit``: defines the font-size unit used for all font-sizes.
 The possible values are: em, ex, px, in,